smarterclayton/cartridge-reflector/README.md

 An example workflow might be:

-1. Create and upload a source GitHub repository corresponding to your cartridge
+1. Create and upload a source GitHub or Bitbucket repository corresponding to your cartridge
 2. Put your manifest.yml in metadata/

 At this point, you wouldn't be able to download and test this cart on OpenShift without checking in a Source-Url.
 If you changed the cart, you'd have to checkin both a new manifest AND a new zip file (or host the zip file somewhere else).
 This would suck.
-Fortunately.... the Cartridge Reflector can read your manifest and automatically provide a Source-Url if you upload to GitHub!
+Fortunately.... the Cartridge Reflector can read your manifest and automatically provide a Source-Url if you upload to GitHub or Bitbucket!

 3. Craft a URL against my cart reflector http://cartreflect-claytondev.rhcloud.com/ (or stand up your own following the steps below)